Due: Mon Feb 4 11:59 pm

 - The standard

 uniqto detect them.
-Use a pipeline to sort first.
-This three-stage pipeline will report the count of distinct lines:
+We can use a three-stage pipeline to output the count of distinct lines in a file:

 Now it's your turn!
-How could you write a pipeline that prints out the three most common names in
+How could we write a pipeline that prints out the three most common names in

 samples/names?
 (Hint: review the manpage for